SysKitTeam/docs-point/configuration/power-platform.md

 {% hint style="information" %}

-You can currently use this feature as a FREE preview.
+You can currently use this feature as a free preview.
 After a certain amount of time has passed, this feature will be available as an add-on to your current subscription.

 {% endhint %}